Why it matters that your favorite Christian artist says they don’t want to be called a Christian artist.

 “I feel like those labels get put on you by other people.
 I was reading articles, I read them here in there, and one of them said Christian artist and the other ones said just artist.
 But I think part of me is just an artist because it encompasses everything.
 That’s kind of how I see myself.”
 (Source)

-If there was ever a label that someone should call you which encompasses who you truly are, what greater label than one which means “a follower of Christ”?
+If there was ever a label that someone should put on you which encompasses who you truly are, what greater label than one which means “a follower of Christ”?
 If the outside world believes that this label represents your music, what greater compliment?
 If the term “artist” represents you better than Christian artist, I have to wonder what it is you prioritize.

 I’ve been a wrestling coach for 11 years and I will tell you right now, I would much rather be referred to as a Christian wrestling coach than simply a wrestling coach.
 The way I coach, the way I talk to my wrestlers, the priorities I have concerning the way they leave after high school, are all better encompassed by my Christian faith.
-It is the very lense in which I coach through, and if the term “coach” better describes me, then I’ve failed as a Christian.
+It is the very lens in which I coach through, and if the term “coach” better describes me, then I’ve failed as a Christian.

 Nobody is asking anyone to wave a flag with a cross on it and proclaim themselves a “Christian Artist”.
-In fact, I would argue that if you had to do that, what sort of content are you putting out?
+In fact, I would argue that if you had to do that, then what sort of content are you putting out?
 The only concern would be those who would not want their “art” to be associated with the name of Christ.
 In true Socratic form I ask…why?

 Here is an excellent short video on this subject (1:32):